servactory/servactory.com/docs/guide/usage/call.md

 ## Method `.call`

-Calling a service via the `.call` method will throw an exception only if there are problems with input attributes.
-All other errors will be logged and provided via the `Result` class.
+The `.call` method throws an exception only for input attribute problems.
+Other errors are captured and provided via the `Result` class.

 ::: code-group